zachwe/tortoise-tts/README.md

 Power users with FFMPEG already installed can simply used the provided conversion script in `.\convert\`.

-After preparing your clips as WAV files at a sample rate of 22050 Hz, open up the `tortoise-tts` folder you're working in, navigate to `./tortoise/voice/`, create a new folder in whatever name you want, then dump your clips into that folder.
+After preparing your clips as WAV files at a sample rate of 22050 Hz, open up the `tortoise-tts` folder you're working in, navigate to the `voices` folder, create a new folder in whatever name you want, then dump your clips into that folder.
 While you're in the `voice` folder, you can take a look at the other provided voices.

+**!**NOTE**!**: Before 2023.02.10, voices used to be stored under `.\tortoise\voices\`, but has been moved up one folder.
+Compatibily is maintained with the old voice folder, but will take priority.

 ## Using the Software